 Oil and water.
 Toothpaste and orange juice.
 Some things just don’t go together.
-While you’re not likely to get sick from downing a glass of OJ after brushing your teeth, other, seemingly safe, combinations can be harmful.
+While you’re not likely to get seriously ill from downing a glass of OJ right after brushing your teeth, other seemingly safe combinations can be harmful.

-You don’t always have to swear off a particular food (or food group) just because it may interact with your medications.
+You don’t always have to swear off a particular type of food just because it may interact with your medications.
 To explore how specific medicines interact with common foods, other drugs, alcohol and even herbal supplements, use the drug interactions checker on Drugs.com.

 Don’t hesitate to talk to your doctor about any questions or concerns you may have about how your diet or lifestyle may impact your prescription drug regimen.
 He or she may be able to recommend alternative medications that do not require dietary restrictions.

 Be sure to thoroughly read the labels and inserts that come with all medications to learn what foods and drinks to avoid (if any) and whether they should be taken with food or on an empty stomach.
 If you need to review a medication insert, visit the U.S. Food & Drug Administration (FDA) website to search their extensive medication guide database.